 To identify a point on the competition map, the coordinates must be written in eight-digit format (first four digits west/east and the second four digits south/north - Easting then Northing) or one of the formats as defined in Section II.
 For goal declaration of pre-defined goals, the complete goal number of the published list may be used.
-Penalty for inappropriate but unambiguous declarations is 100 task points.
+The penalty for inappropriate but unambiguous declarations is up to 100 task points.